satwiksps/tracelet/README.md

 # Start development build (watch mode)
 npm run watch

-# Press F5 in VS Code to launch Extension Development Host
+# Press F5 in VS Code to launch the Extension Development Host
 ```

----

-## 📄 License
+## License

-MIT — see [LICENSE](LICENSE) for details.

----
+Tracelet is released under the [MIT License](LICENSE).

-## 🙏 Acknowledgments
+## Acknowledgments

-- [OpenTelemetry](https://opentelemetry.io/) for the observability standard
+- [OpenTelemetry](https://opentelemetry.io/) for the observability standard.
-- [OpenInference](https://github.com/Arize-ai/openinference) for LLM semantic conventions
+- [OpenInference](https://github.com/Arize-ai/openinference) for LLM semantic conventions.
-- [LangSmith](https://smith.langchain.com/) and [Langfuse](https://langfuse.com/) for their APIs
+- [LangSmith](https://smith.langchain.com/) and [Langfuse](https://langfuse.com/) for their telemetry platforms.
-- The VS Code team for the excellent Extension API
+- The VS Code team for the Extension API.